 He was formerly CEO of FirstAssist Insurance Ltd, another private equity owned business, on whose behalf he led the sale of the business in 2011 to Cigna, the US-based global healthcare insurer.
 Prior to these experiences in the UK financial services sector, Martin spent many years at Pepsico Inc in a variety of commercial and general management positions both in the UK and international markets.
 On graduating from the University of Nottingham, the early part of his career was spent in consumer goods brand marketing which remains a keen interest.

-To reward and inspire activity beyond the lecture hall, Martin sponsors an annual Entrepreneurship prize which acts not only as a source of encouragement to budding entrepreneurs in the school but allows us all to recognise the great many outstanding contributions that they make, often with have a strong social or charitable dimension, while studying at the University.
+To reward and inspire activity beyond the lecture hall, Martin also sponsored an annual Entrepreneurship prize which acted not only as a source of encouragement to budding entrepreneurs in the school, but also as recognition of the great many outstanding contributions that they make, often with have a strong social or charitable dimension, while studying at the University.

-We are particularly grateful to Martin for his commitment to award these prizes in person at the Prize Giving reception on Graduation Day.
-It all makes for a very special occasion.
-Speaking at Prize Giving, Martin said:
+We are particularly grateful to Martin for his commitment to awarding these prizes in person at the Prize Giving reception on Graduation Day.
+Speaking at one such occasion, Martin said:

 The University gave me the platform on which to build a career.
 I've made my gift because at this time of life I can afford to give a little back to a few people so that they might have a similar experience to mine, so that they can take the opportunities this University will give them and build their own success in a world that is much tougher than when I left university.